 Make the lime and garlic drizzling sauce: Mix garlic, 3 tablespoons lime juice, and 1 teaspoon green chilli in a small bowl.

 Wrap tortillas in foil and place in oven once fish has finished baking.
 Keep tortillas in oven until heated through, about 15 minutes.

-Place the fish, salsa, drizzling sauce, tortillas, and feta on the table and let everyone help themselves and make their own tacos.
+Place the fish, salsa, drizzling sauce, tortillas, cheese and cabbage on the table and let everyone help themselves and make their own tacos.